build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ## Conclusion

-Using Spot instances for your Kubernetes data plane nodes is going to help you to start reducing compute costs right away.
+Using Spot instances for your Kubernetes data plane nodes is going to help you start reducing compute costs right away.
 As long as your workloads are fault-tolerant, stateless, and can use a variety of instance types, you can use Spot.
 Karpenter allows you to simplify the process of configuring your EKS cluster with a high instance type diversification, and provisions only the capacity you need.